Review: Toshiba Canvio Basics 1TB Portable Hard Drive — could not be happier with it

 Hard Drive Rotational Speed 5400 RPM

-You can pick up the Toshiba Canvio Basics 1TB Portable Hard Drive – Black (HDTB310XK3AA) at Amazon.
+You can pick up the Toshiba Canvio Basics 1TB Portable Hard Drive – Black (HDTB310XK3AA) at various online electronics sites.
 Check out the other capacity sizes if you think you may need more space.

 And I’m looking at them now and thinking “Hmmmm, another one might be nice”.
 After all, it’s always good to have a back-up of a back-up, right?